5hyfilm-zz/skin-diseases-classification-using-machine-learning/README.md

-# JSTP #22 Skin Diseases Classification Using Machine Learning
-This was JSTP #22 project about using machine learning to classify most 10 skin diseases in Thailand but I get only 4 skin diseases in [PJ6103_DATA](https://github.com/EvilPickle-PCSHSPT/PJ61403_DATA)
+Skin Diseases Classification Using Machine Learning This was JSTP #22 project about using machine learning to classify most 10 skin diseases in Thailand but I get only 4 skin diseases in [PJ6103_DATA](https://github.com/EvilPickle-PCSHSPT/PJ61403_DATA)

 ## [PJ6103_DATA](https://github.com/EvilPickle-PCSHSPT/PJ61403_DATA)